sinnie/learn_web_dev/node/cors.md

 #### Preflighted request
-In the case of preflighted requests, this is a negotiation between the caller and the Web application based on HTTP headers that consists of two phases:
+If a request has implications on user data, a simple request is insufficient.
+Instead, a preflight CORS request is sent in advance of the actual request.
+In a preflighted request, access permissions are negotiated between the caller and the Web application based on HTTP headers in two phases:
 1. The browser executes an `OPTIONS` request with the same URL as the target request to check that it has the necessary permissions to execute the request.
 2. This `OPTIONS` request then returns headers that identify what is possible to do for the URL.
 If rights/permissions match, the browser executes the request.

+* Essentially, the preflight request is "asking" the server if it will allow the http request.
+If the server allows the original request, then it will respond to the preflight request with a 200 status.

 ```
 +---------------------+                   +--------------------+